TheTechDad1027/TheTechDad1027/README.md

 - **Build fast → improve constantly → share**
 - Products designed for **clarity, independence, and large-screen usability**
-- Passionate about :contentReference[oaicite:1]{index=1}-centric automation with a focus on :contentReference[oaicite:2]{index=2} UI apps
+- Passionate about automation with a focus on UI apps
-- All personal projects sit under one growing ecosystem: **deployable, evolving, never stagnant**
+- All personal projects sit under one growing ecosystem

 ---